 Bring the noise

 If your employees sit down for long periods of time, you have to make sure their chairs are comfy.
 The same study that declared noise the second biggest distraction in the workplace linked comfier furniture to increased productivity.
+While your office interior designer might recommend on-trend furniture to complement the feng shui of your space, if it isn’t practical, it’s not going to work.

 This flexibility will affect more than just privacy.
 Collaboration can be increased, too, perhaps surprisingly.
 On the way to and from the more private areas, if the office is laid out effectively, employees are more prone to have chance meetings, thus sparking discussion and new ideas.
 Now that employees have places they can go to talk privately, they can discuss and develop these ideas further.